Tw1ddle/geometrize-installer/README.md

 This repo hosts the installers for [Geometrize](https://github.com/Tw1ddle/geometrize), an app for geometrizing images into geometric primitives.

 Installers for supported platforms are generated via automated builds.

-The latest builds are made available below:
+## Get Geometrize

+Stable, tested releases of Geometrize are available on the Windows and Mac app stores.

+## Development Builds

 | Windows       |
 | ------------- |